raheelam/manual/README.md

 1. Git clone this repository `https://github.com/raheelam/manual`
 2. Change your directory `cd manual`
 3. Install all dependencies `npm install`
-4. Start the app `npm start` for development
+4. Start the app `npm run dev` for development
 5. Navigate to `localhost:3000` in your browser (or the available port)

 ## Features